shaefelinger/codepedia/src/GIT/github.md

 ->is your *local* copy of the Git project.
 If you commit changes to the project here, they are still only local.

-One thing that Git does behind the scenes when you clone is give the remote address the name *origin*, so that you can refer to it more conveniently.
+One thing that Git does behind the scenes when you clone is give the remote address the name *origin*, so that you can refer to it.
 In this case, the cloned original remote is *origin*.

 You can see a list of a Git project’s remotes with the command: